Your everyday items might just be your ticket to survival.

 This short list is a great start if you are in a rush to secure a useful emergency survival pack.
 Next time you see these everyday items, set one or two aside for your survival kit.

 Do you have any other everyday items for survival you have used in the past?
 Please let us know in the comments section below!

-Editor’s Note: This post was originally published in August 2014 and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on April 17, 2018, and has been updated for quality and relevancy.

 Paracord Projects | 36 Cool Paracord Ideas For Your Paracord Survival Projects

 Paracord Projects5 months ago